I before E except after C: Popular culture

 I Before E (Except After C): Old-School Ways To Remember Stuff was a miscellany released in the UK for the Christmas 2007 "stocking filler" market, which sold well.

 "I Before E Except After C" is a song on Yazoo's 1982 album Upstairs at Eric's.
 The Jackson 5's 1970 hit "ABC" has the lyric "I before E except after C".
 "I before E except after C" was a 1963 episode of the TV series East Side/West Side.

 I Before E is the name of both a short-story collection by Sam Kieth and a music album by Carissa's Wierd, in each case alluding to the unusual spelling of the creator's name.

-Until the 1930s, Pierce City, Missouri was named "Peirce City", after Andrew Peirce.
+Until the 1930s, Pierce City, Missouri, was named "Peirce City", after Andrew Peirce.
 A 1982 attempt to revert to the original spelling was rejected by the United States Census Bureau.
+Joseph Hamilton Daveiss' surname was often misspelled Daviess, including all four U.S. counties named for him.

-Comedian Brian Regan employs the rule in a joke on his debut CD Live in the track Stupid in School.
+Comedian Brian Regan employs the rule in a joke on his debut CD Live in the track Stupid in School, where he states it as "I before E, except after C, and with sounding like A, as in neighbor and weigh, and on weekends and holidays and all throughout May, and you'll always be wrong no matter what you say!"